 Codecks allows you to share the contents of any of your projects publicly on the web.
 Visitors are be able to navigate to your public URL and see all the project cards and their contents.
+You can even choose to allow your visitors to upvote their favorite cards.
 Don’t worry: your visitors won’t be able to change the card content or card properties themselves.

 If you want to share only some cards, but not all the cards in your project, we recommend creating two separate projects inside your organization.
 One for the cards that you want to share and one for the cards that you want to keep private.